-- Construct the surface layer with 4"-6" of well-graded aggregate and crushed rock. - 12" minimum of processed gravel is recommended under the surface material. - Towns should be aware of the gradation of the gravel they use and be conscious of what size aggregate to incorporate when re-grading to ensure a well-graded and effective road surface. - Gravel roads should be crowned with a slope of at least 1/2" 3/4" for each foot of lane width or 4% 6%. - Paved roads should be crowned with a minimum of 1/8" 1/4" per foot or 1% 2% but is recommended that the road has a 2% 3% slope for best drainage conditions. - Be sure to remove any berm left on the road from winter sanding so that stormwater can flow into the ditches and not erode the road surface.
+- Construct the surface layer with 4"-6" of wellgraded aggregate and crushed rock. - 12" minimum of processed gravel is recommended under the surface material. - Towns should be aware of the gradation of the gravel they use and be conscious of what size aggregate to incorporate when re-grading to ensure a well-graded and effective road surface. - Gravel roads should be crowned with a slope of at least 1/2" 3/4" for each foot of lane width or 4% 6%. - Paved roads should be crowned with a minimum of 1/8" 1/4" per foot or 1% 2% but is recommended that the road has a 2% 3% slope for best drainage conditions.

 The MRGP has established crown requirements for all hydrologically-connected road segments regardless if erosion is present or not.
-All gravel roads shall be crowned, or in or outsloped, with a slope of 1/4" per foot of lane width or 2%.
+All gravel roads shall be crowned, or in or outsloped, with a minimum slope of 1/4" per foot of lane width or 2%.
 All paved/ditched roads shall be properly crowned in new construction to a minimum slope of 1/8" per foot of lane width, or 1%.